 If you have been arrested or charged with a white collar crime, it is important to contact a lawyer immediately.
 Typically, if you have been charged, that means an investigation has already been going on for some time, sometimes months or even years.
 Once you have been arrested, the prosecution’s case is well under way.
 You need to ensure that your lawyers are working on your case right away.
 It is important to locate witnesses, documents, or other evidence helpful to your case immediately.

-What Is the Court Process for White Collar Crimes?
+What Is the Court Process for White Collar Crime Cases?

 Unlike a typical criminal case, many different state agencies or the U.S. Attorney’s office can prosecute white collar cases.
 A typical criminal case will be charged in a district court.
 Then, depending on the charge, the case may be indicted and transferred to a superior court.
 Some white collar cases will take this route and you may receive a summons for an arraignment in a district court.